 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Tetralogy of Fallot.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Tetralogy of Fallot.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.